cirosantilli/linux-cheat/terminal.md

 Often stdin input ends at the first newline.

 But if you want to be able to give newlines, you have to enter a `<C-D>` to end the input.

 TODO add an example, maybe with `cat`.

 ##c-?

-clear line
+Clear line.

 ##c-h